 Is it a gift or an inheritance?
-Does that matter?
+Does that matter for your divorce settlement?

-We often hear these questions during divorce proceedings, and there’s a good reason.
-The answer impacts how the courts view certain assets and thus how they are divided.
+We often hear questions about gifts and inheritance during divorce proceedings, and there’s a good reason.
+The answer impacts how the courts look at these assets and thus how they are divided.
 It’s easy to see why you need to have this information.

-Rick Jones, one of our managing partners, regularly appears on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
+Rick Jones, one of our managing partners, regularly appears on the KZOK 102.5 Morning Show, where he answers family law questions from listeners.
 On a recent episode, a caller posed this exact scenario.

 Rick: “Well, what’s interesting about this is that it probably doesn’t matter.
 We all hear about ‘community property,’ but that means there’s also something else called ‘separate property.’